HOW TO FIX POOR POSTURE

 If you need help fixing your posture, head over to the MoveU membership where we teach you how to improve your posture with a posture assessment, educational videos, and so much more!

-Poor posture is often a direct reflection of your lifestyle.
-If you lead a sedentary lifestyle, which can cause muscle weakness and tightness.
+Poor posture is often a direct reflection of your lifestyle and lack of body awareness.
+If you lead a sedentary lifestyle, which can cause muscle weakness and tightness, you will likely have some misalignments throughout your body.
 Sitting causes your hip flexors to shorten, which can lead to hip issues.
-Here are some other causes of poor posture:
+When you learn how to best align your Here are some other causes of poor posture:

 - Muscle imbalance